-(All points/sub titles can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per their subject and related topic)
+(All sub titles/points can be as per different subject and topic of research so; Author may use contents, wording matter, charts, etc. as per their subject and related topic)

 Abstract: This section should detail the problems, experimental approach, major findings and conclusion in one paragraph and should appear on the second page.
 The abstract should be 100 to 250 words in length.
 Complete sentences, active verbs and the third person should be used.
 The abstract should be written in past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 Avoid abbreviation, diagram and references in the abstract.